Skip to content

 e.g., "ls -l"

-wait bool True Whether to wait for the execution to complete
+wait bool True Whether to wait for execution to complete

-When set to False, this function will return immediately and will not return the terminal output
+When set to False, this function returns immediately and will not return the terminal output.

 workdir str None The working directory for the Shell command execution